jlamb1/gin-api/README.md

 # How to run
 `bazel run //:gin-api` - and that's it! available on localhost:3000

-if you do not have bazel, simply run `./bazelisk-darwin build //...`
+if you do not have bazel, simply run `./bazelisk-darwin run //:gin-api`

 ## Available Routes